aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Creating Arcs with Aspose.Imaging for .NET
+# How to Draw Arc with Aspose.Imaging for .NET

-In the world of image processing, Aspose.Imaging for .NET is a versatile and powerful tool that allows developers to perform a wide range of operations on images.
-One of the fundamental tasks in image manipulation is drawing shapes, and in this tutorial, we'll walk you through the process of drawing an arc using Aspose.Imaging for .NET.
-By the end of this guide, you'll be able to create stunning arcs in your images effortlessly.
+In the world of image processing, **how to draw arc** is a common task that can add visual flair to any graphic.
+With Aspose.Imaging for .NET you can generate BMP images, set the image size, and draw an arc with a pen in just a few lines of C#.
+By the end of this tutorial you’ll know exactly how to draw an arc, set the graphics background, and save the resulting BMP file effortlessly.

+## Quick Answers
+- **What does the code produce?** A 100 × 100 pixel BMP image with a yellow background and a black arc.
+- **Which library is used?** Aspose.Imaging for .NET.
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Can I change the image size?** Yes – modify the width and height parameters in the `Image.Create` call.
+- **Is the output format fixed?** The example saves a BMP file, but any format supported by Aspose.Imaging can be used.

+## What is “how to draw arc” in Aspose.Imaging?
+Drawing an arc means rendering a curved line segment defined by a bounding rectangle, a start angle, and a sweep angle.
+Aspose.Imaging provides the `Graphics.DrawArc` method, which lets you **draw arc with pen** and control every visual aspect.

+## Why use Aspose.Imaging for this task?
+- **Full control** over image dimensions, color depth, and file format.
+- **No external dependencies** – everything runs on pure .NET.
+- **High performance** for generating large numbers of graphics on the server side.

 ## Prerequisites

-Before we delve into the nitty-gritty of drawing arcs, make sure you have the following prerequisites in place:
+Before we dive into the code, make sure you have the following:

-1. Aspose.Imaging for .NET: You must have Aspose.Imaging for .NET installed.
-If you haven't already, you can download it from the website [here](https://releases.aspose.com/imaging/net/).
+1. **Aspose.Imaging for .NET** – download it from the official site [here](https://releases.aspose.com/imaging/net/).

-2. Development Environment: Ensure you have a working development environment for .NET, as you'll be writing and executing code using C#.
+2. **A .NET development environment** (Visual Studio, VS Code, or any C# compiler).

-Now that we have our prerequisites ready, let's get started!
+Now that we have our prerequisites ready, let’s start drawing!

 ## Importing Necessary Namespaces

-In your C# project, you need to import the required namespaces to work with Aspose.Imaging for .NET.
-Here's how to do it:
+To work with Aspose.Imaging you need to bring the relevant namespaces into scope:

 ### Step 1: Import the Namespaces